 Soft assets include vital items such as soundproofing which are essential for your studio - but which can be very difficult to finance.
 Conventional Asset Finance is geared towards ‘hard’ assets such as microphones and mixing desks, which are relatively easy to sell on, and so preferred by most lenders.

-But at Rangewell we can help find lenders who can provide the funding you need for soft assets.
+But at Rangewell we can help find lenders who can provide finance for soft assets.

 Funding for premises